dortania/OpenCore-Install-Guide/post-install/drm.md

 So how do you use it?
 First, identify what configuration you have in the chart (AMD represents GPU, not CPU).
 The SMBIOS listed (IM = iMac, MM = Mac Mini, IMP = iMac Pro, MP = Mac Pro) is what you should use if you match the hardware configuration.
 If you don't match any of the configurations in the chart, you're out of luck.

 Next, identify what Shiki mode you need to use.
 If there are two configurations for your setup, they will differ in the Shiki flags used.
 Generally, you want hardware decoding over software decoding.
 If the mode column is blank, then you are done.
-Otherwise, you should add `shikigva` as a property to any GPU, using DevicesProperties > Add.
+Otherwise, you should add `shikigva` as a property to any GPU, using DeviceProperties > Add.
 For example, if the mode we need to use is `shikigva=80`:

 ![Example of shikigva in Devices Properties](/images/post-install/drm-md/dgpu-path.png)